nabs-darrel-schreyer/sql-migrations/docs/drop-db.spec.md

-# Drop DB Command Specification
+# Drop Database Command Specification

 The purpose of the `drop-db` command is to drop an existing database associated with a specified DbContext in an Entity Framework Core project.
 This specification outlines the requirements, options, and expected behavior of the `drop-db` command.